SquadFM/Squad-Field-Manual/README.md

 ### Sudden FPS Drops/Stuttering
-- If you get a bad framerate after loading into a map or changing graphics settings, try opening the console and typing in HighResShot 1.
-This command takes screenshots at a high resolution, which causes some sort of a soft graphical reload that can solve the performance issue.
+- If you get a bad framerate after loading into a map or changing graphics settings, try opening the console and typing in "HighResShot 320x200" (without the "").
+This command takes a screenshot, which causes some sort of a soft graphical reload that can solve the performance issue.
-- If this doesn't bring improvement, increase the number by one (e.g. HighResShot 2, HighResShot 3, etc).
-Strangely, HighResShot 1, HighResShot 2, and HighResShot 4 fix this issue on my end.
-Whereas HighResShot 3 causes bad FPS drops.
-Your mileage may vary.
 - Every time you execute HighResShot, a screenshot is being saved into the folder below.
 If you set the "Screenshots" folder to read-only, you don't have to remember to delete these screenshots.
     - Under Linux: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Local Settings/Application Data/SquadGame/Saved/Screenshots/
     - Under Windows: %localappdata%\SquadGame\Saved\Screenshots\